-The final scene was filmed on the Pont des Arts in Paris which, as shown in the film, was famous for having an estimated one million "love locks" attached to its railings.
-However on 1 June 2015, city council workmen started to remove the padlocks following years of complaints from locals.
+The final scene was filmed on the Pont des Arts in Paris, France, which, as shown in the film, was famous for having an estimated one million "love locks" attached to its railings.
+However, on June 1, 2015, city council workmen started to remove the padlocks following years of complaints from locals.
 See more »

 When it comes to summer movies, this is about as good as it gets.
 We got to the movies to be entertained and lose ourselves for 2 hours for a price of an admission ticket.
 I can say without flinching that this was totally worth it.

 The film was so much more enjoyable than I thought it would be from watching the trailers.
 It has a lot of wit, clever plot, suspense, magic, humor, twists, and action.
 It has something for everybody.
 The acting was great overall and I really liked the characters.
 In my mind 3 people stuck out.
 Mark ruffalo, Morgan freeman, and woody harrelson.
 They were great.

 Overall I was surprised at how good the story was.
 Sure it won't win any Oscars but it takes a road at the end that nobody would see coming.
 It makes you want to go back and see it twice to understand it better, and just like all magic tricks, some of it can't be explained and you are left with no answer but to believe that what you saw was true.
 And to me that's fun